 A statement of design intent and design objectives.

 A plant schedule, detailing proposed plant species (botanical and common names), the centres/spacing’s, and plant grades and quantities.

+A plan including dimensions of the area to be planted and the locations for the planting

 A plan showing existing trees and vegetation (refer Clause 7.3.1 Protecting existing vegetation and trees on page 334).